10 Things to do with Kids in Dumaguete

 It’s a favourite among travellers of all ages for its beaches, hip restaurants and bars and good accommodation options.
 Dumaguete is also the jumping off point for some of the most popular dive sites in The Philippines including Apo Island where you may spot schools of jacks, colonies of clownfish and humphead wrasses – and that’s just for starters.

 For families it’s a fabulous place to visit and we can’t recommend it highly enough!
-Here, Manila-resident, Philippa Langrish shares her top 10 things to do with kids in Dumaguete.
+Here are my top 10 things to do with kids in Dumaguete.

 1. Eat Bibingka on the roadside at Bacong

 For the past 20 years a couple have been making Bibingka in their makeshift brick oven and it’s delicious!
 Bibingka is a warm coconut milk infused muffin bread, that provides the perfect combination of crunchy and moist.
 This particular Bibingka stall is opposite the school bus stop in Bacong and is open from 2pm until 4pm daily – so you only have a small window of opportunity to sample this local treat!
 This is the real deal in ultimate street food, and for just 10php per piece it’s a little cultural treasure.

 2. Go to University